emilynordmann/AllOfUs-intro-to-r/docs/02-intro-to-r.md

 The lower left pane is the **console pane**, where you can type in commands and view output messages.
 You can write code in the console to test it out.
 The code will run and can create objects in the environment, but the code itself won't be saved.
 You need to write your code into a script in the source pane to save it.

 The right panes have several different tabs that show you information about your code.
 The most used tabs in the upper right pane are the **Environment** tab and the **Help** tab.
-The environment tab lists some information about the <a class='glossary' target='_blank' title='A word that identifies and stores the value of some data for later use.' href='https://psyteachr.github.io/glossary/o#object'>objects</a> that you have defined in your code.
+The environment tab lists some information about the <a class='glossary'>objects<span class='def'></span></a> that you have defined in your code.
 We'll learn more about the Help tab in Section\ \@ref(function-help).

 In the lower right pane, the most used tabs are the **Files** tab for directory structure, the **Plots** tab for plots made in a script, the **Packages** tab for managing add-on packages (see Section\ \@ref(packages)), and the **Viewer** tab to display reports created by your scripts.
 You can change the location of panes and what tabs are shown under **`Preferences > Pane Layout`** although if you're new to R, we'd suggest just keeping the defaults for now so that your screen looks like our screen.

 ### Reproducibility {#intro-reproducibility}

-One of the main reasons to learn R is that you can create <a class='glossary' target='_blank' title='The extent to which the findings of a study can be repeated in some other context' href='https://psyteachr.github.io/glossary/r#reproducibility'>reproducible</a> reports.
+One of the main reasons to learn R is that you can create <a class='glossary'>reproducible<span class='def'></span></a> reports.
 This involves writing scripts that transform data, create summaries and visualisations, and embed them in a report in a way that always gives you the same results.

 When you do things reproducibly, others (and future you) can understand and check your work.
 You can also reuse your work more easily.
 For example, if you need to run the same set of analyses each year on a new cohort of data, a reproducible report allows you to download the new data and create the report within seconds.
 It might take a little longer to set up the report in the first instance with reproducible methods, but the time it saves you in the long run is invaluable.